knobs-dials/pg_sizes/README.md

 Report storage size per column as well (without the regular/TOAST split).

-WARNING: so, I misunderstood what each function does exactly, and the reports were significantly off.
+WARNING: sooooo, I misunderstood what each function does exactly, and the reports were significantly off.
 Update pending.

 # Example